niejn/tinyFIX/README.md

 fixClient = FixClient()

-fixClient.fixSession.setUseSequenceNumberFile(True)		  # Optional , if not called seq numbers will start from 1 and
+# Optional , if not called seq numbers will start from 1 and
 # You can also directly set seq numbers via fixSession object
+fixClient.fixSession.setUseSequenceNumberFile(True)

-fixClient.fixSession.setTimePrecision(FixConstants.TIMESTAMP_PRECISION_MICROSECONDS) # Default value is MILLISECONDS, you can also set to SECONDS
+# Default timeprecision is MILLISECONDS, you can also set to SECONDS
+fixClient.fixSession.setTimePrecision(FixConstants.TIMESTAMP_PRECISION_MICROSECONDS)

-fixClient.connect("127.0.0.1", serverPortNumber, FixConstants.VERSION_4_2, clientCompId, serverCompId) # Sends logon message , call connectWithCustomLogonMessage for a custom logon message
+# Sends logon message , call connectWithCustomLogonMessage for a custom logon message
+fixClient.connect("127.0.0.1", serverPortNumber, FixConstants.VERSION_4_2, clientCompId, serverCompId)

 order = fixClient.fixSession.getBaseMessage(FixConstants.FIX_MESSAGE_NEW_ORDER)